-In early 2023, Oxford University Press will publish my third book about Japan.
+In December 2023, Oxford University Press published my third book about Japan, entitled, “The Contest for Japan’s Economic Future: Entrepreneurs Vs. Corporate Giants.”
 It tells the tale of how the emergence of a new generation of innovative companies could create the potential for an economic revival, and that several positive trends in the socioeconomic sphere, in turn, create the potential for this emergence.
 Not surprisingly, there are also powerful obstacles.
 I report on the struggle between these two forces.
-It will also come out in Japanese.
+It will also come out in Japanese from Hayakawa Press.
+During my years of working on the book, the Carnegie Council for Ethics in International Affairs sponsored me as a Senior Fellow.

 I’ve been writing about the Japanese economy for more than four decades for a variety of publications and am best known as editor and publisher for 20 years of The Oriental Economist Report, a monthly newsletter on Japan.
 I’ve also written two books on Japan in the past.
 The first is Japan: The System That Soured (1998) in English and Japanese.
 The second is Japanese Phoenix (2002), also in English and Japanese.